rogosprojects/klogs-viewer/README.md

 2. Using a specific namespace rather than cluster-wide access
 3. Deploying behind an ingress with TLS
 4. Configuring appropriate rate limits for your expected traffic patterns
+5. Setting appropriate origin restrictions for WebSocket connections:
+   - For single-domain deployments: leave `ALLOWED_ORIGINS` empty to enforce same-origin policy
+   - For multi-domain deployments: set `ALLOWED_ORIGINS` to a comma-separated list of allowed domains
+   - For testing/development only: set `ALLOWED_ORIGINS=*` (not recommended for production)

 ## 🛠️ Building from Source